rahul-dethe/running_instructions/ann_wk2/README.md

 ##  Step 3: Run the application
-There are two modes in which you can run the application **Interactive Mode** and **Non-Interactive Mode**.
+The application can be run in two modes: **Interactive Mode** and **Non-Interactive Mode**.

 ### A) Interactive Mode
-In this process we manually allocate a node and then run the applicaion in that node.
+In this mode, you manually allocate a node and run the application on that node.
-Execute the commands in the given sequence:
+- To allocate and log in to the node, execute the following commands in order:

 ```bash
 Command 1) salloc -N 1                                  # To assign a node